 During the year-end reconciliation reporting period (Final Interim Report submitted in July), institutions have access to a balance sheet on the interim report tab in CSAW.
 Please ensure that your ending balance is zero.
-If you think your balance should be zero but it is not, contact program staff at sng@wsac.wa.gov.
+If you think your balance should be zero but it is not, contact program staff at wcg@wsac.wa.gov.

-Any remaining balance of SNG or CBS funds at the end of the institution's reconciliation process need to be returned to WSAC in the form of a check or by EFT.
+Any remaining balance of WCG (SNG) or CBS funds at the end of the institution's reconciliation process need to be returned to WSAC in the form of a check or by EFT.
 Documentation must be provided with the check that specifies which program and dollar amount the funds are for.

-For complete instructions on how to complete the SNG-CBS interim report, go to Portal/Common/Messages and Files/Files, Forms and Memos.
+For complete instructions on how to complete the WCG (SNG)-CBS interim report, go to Portal/Common/Messages and Files/Files, Forms and Memos.

-SNG/CBS Interim Report Complete List of Edits
+WCG (SNG) CBS Interim Report Complete List of Edits

-Edit Description Overridable CBS student has 3 or less QER Informational only PTC student has 3 or less QER Informational only SNG student has 3 or less QER Informational only Student is OK to award, not OK to pay, and hasn't been awarded CBS Informational only Applied baccalaureate is only allowed for Community and Technical colleges Non-overrideable Birthdate is required for PTC student Non-overrideable Cannot have awards for both summer terms at the same institution (except for clock-hour schools) Non-overrideable CBS award cannot be less than zero Non-overrideable CBS receivable balance cannot exceed the award amount Non-overrideable CBS student is not OK to Pay Non-overrideable Enrollment status cannot be "Not Enrolled" unless all awards have been cancelled Non-overrideable Enrollment status must be Not Enrolled" if no awards are reported" Non-overrideable Family income exceeds 65% CBS MFI Threshold Non-overrideable Family income exceeds SNG MFI threshold Non-overrideable Family income information is required for SNG and CBS students Non-overrideable Family size must be between 1 and 20 Non-overrideable Family size must be more than or equal to number in college Non-overrideable Number in college must be between 1 and 20 Non-overrideable PTC award cannot be less than zero Non-overrideable PTC cannot be awarded to students attending less than half time Non-overrideable PTC receivable balance cannot exceed the award amount Non-overrideable SNG award cannot be less than zero Non-overrideable SNG receivable balance cannot exceed the award amount Non-overrideable Student does not have any SNG QER for this award Non-overrideable Student does not have any CBS QER for this award Non-overrideable Student does not have enough PTC QER for this award Non-overrideable Student has unpaid receivables for a prior term Non-overrideable Student is not eligible to receive PTC Non-overrideable Cannot pursue another Associate degree when one has already been awarded within 5 years of today Overrideable CBS award exceeds maximum eligible amount Overrideable CBS students must receive maximum SNG award Overrideable Combined enrollment status cannot exceed full-time for a single term Overrideable PTC award exceeds maximum eligible amount Overrideable PTC Student cannot be awarded or paid after age 27 Overrideable PTC Student must receive first award prior to age 22 Overrideable SNG award exceeds maximum eligible amount Overrideable SNG DCA exceeds maximum eligible amount Overrideable SNG, CBS, and PTC repayments must be referred at the same time Overrideable Student is eligible for PTC but hasn't been awarded Overrideable Student is OK to pay but hasn't been awarded CBS Overrideable
+Edit Description Overrideable CBS student has 3 or less QER Informational only PTC student has 3 or less QER Informational only WCG (SNG) student has 3 or less QER Informational only Student is OK to award, not OK to pay, and hasn't been awarded CBS Informational only Applied baccalaureate is only allowed for Community and Technical colleges Non-overrideable Birthdate is required for PTC student Non-overrideable Cannot have awards for both summer terms at the same institution (except for clock-hour schools) Non-overrideable CBS award cannot be less than zero Non-overrideable CBS receivable balance cannot exceed the award amount Non-overrideable CBS student is not OK to Pay Non-overrideable Enrollment status cannot be "Not Enrolled" unless all awards have been cancelled Non-overrideable Enrollment status must be Not Enrolled" if no awards are reported" Non-overrideable Family income exceeds 65% CBS MFI Threshold Non-overrideable Family income exceeds WCG (SNG) MFI threshold Non-overrideable Family income information is required for WCG (SNG) and CBS students Non-overrideable Family size must be between 1 and 20 Non-overrideable Family size must be more than or equal to number in college Non-overrideable Number in college must be between 1 and 20 Non-overrideable PTC award cannot be less than zero Non-overrideable PTC cannot be awarded to students attending less than half time Non-overrideable PTC receivable balance cannot exceed the award amount Non-overrideable WCG (SNG) award cannot be less than zero Non-overrideable WCG (SNG) receivable balance cannot exceed the award amount Non-overrideable Student does not have any WCG (SNG) QER for this award Non-overrideable Student does not have any CBS QER for this award Non-overrideable Student does not have enough PTC QER for this award Non-overrideable Student has unpaid receivables for a prior term Non-overrideable Student is not eligible to receive PTC Non-overrideable

+CBS award exceeds maximum eligible amount Overrideable CBS students must receive maximum WCG (SNG) award Overrideable Combined enrollment status cannot exceed full-time for a single term Overrideable PTC award exceeds maximum eligible amount Overrideable PTC Student cannot be awarded or paid after age 27 Overrideable PTC Student must receive first award prior to age 22 Overrideable WCG (SNG) award exceeds maximum eligible amount Overrideable WCG (SNG), CBS, and PTC repayments must be referred at the same time Overrideable Student is eligible for PTC but hasn't been awarded Overrideable Student is OK to pay but hasn't been awarded CBS Overrideable

 Many edits can be resolved by correcting the data in the data fields.
-Correcting the data in CSAW will make the edit disappear.
+Correcting the data in CSAW will make the edit no longer appear.
 Overrides should be used when data cannot be corrected.